taflaj/taflaj.github.io/_posts/2024-05-10-perfect-desktop.md

 What about my desktop?
 Oh, well… Backing it up, installing the new OS, and restoring it to operational mode takes a lot of effort.
 Until it breaks, I'll continue using it.

 Indeed, I'm happy to report that my laptop working exactly the way I want it.
-My desktop will follow soon.r
+My desktop will follow soon.

 [alma]: https://almalinux.org/
 [arch]: https://archlinux.org/